inventory management

 How to Calculate Your Reorder Point

-Setting a threshold of “5 units” is a guess.
-Calculating your actual reorder point is better.
+A threshold of “5 units” is a guess.
+A calculated reorder point is a decision.

 The formula: